What’s New in Exasol 8?

 Multi-Cluster Support

-Exasol 8 cloud deployments support multiple compute clusters that operate on the same data.
-This provides greater flexibility to organizations to split and isolate workloads on demand.
+Exasol 8 cloud deployments support having multiple compute clusters that operate on the same data.
+This provides greater flexibility for organizations to split and isolate workloads on demand.

-For more information about clusters and databases, see Database Management.
+For more information about clusters and databases, see Cluster Management and Database Management.

 Scalability